durrante/Intune/UpdateHybridADJoinScheduledTask/readme.md

 # What does it do?

-Updates the in-built "Automatic-Device-Join" scheduled task @ Logon of any user from a default delay of 1-minute to 2 minutes.
+Updates the in-built "Automatic-Device-Join" scheduled task @ Logon of any user from a default delay of 1-minute to 2-minutes.
 This may be required when pre-login VPNs drop \ reconnect at a critical point of the Autopilot Hybrid AD join process.

 # Before